-Dust Storms are a regular feature in western Rajasthan in the midst of Thar desert.
+Dust Storms are a regular feature in western Rajasthan in the midst of the Thar desert.
 15-20 years ago, dust storms were very common in Jaipur during April-May.
 Now we hardly have any!
 Jaipur is situated in eastern Rajasthan, technically it’s a semi-arid region.
 A lot has changed over the last few years.
-Concrete structures and dwelling units dominate the landscape within a radius of 20-30 Km of the city.
+Concrete structures and dwelling units dominate the landscape within a radius of 20-30 Km of the city area.
 Does it have any impact on the occurrence of dust storms?
 I think it does have an impact!

 The colors that this dust storm created in the sky were unique.
-I’m sure with DSLR I could have captured these colors even better since the mobile phone sensors despite technological up-gradation are still way smaller than the one in DSLR.
-Its a trade-off!
+I’m sure with DSLR I could have captured these colors even better since the mobile phone sensors despite technological up-gradation are still smaller than the one in DSLR.
+It’s a trade-off!
 Mobile phones help you capture evanescent moments!